jacoblapworth/akahu-sdk-swift/README.md

 ### XUI Switch Properties
 `isEnabled` : (Boolean, Optional) Sets the switch to enabled or disabled

-`handleChange` : (Function, Required) Bind a function to fire when the Switch state changes
+`onChange` : (Function, Required) Bind a function to fire when the Switch state changes

 `value` : (String, Optional) Optional value for the input